-Of course, hacking can barely be performed without special tools.
+Hacking can barely be performed without special tools.
 It is possible to break into something poorly protected, especially if you have a powerful PC configuration.
-Even the most simple hacking method - brute force - requires a pretty powerful GPU if you want to conduct this operation fast enough.
-For example, the brute force operation will take about 4 hours with GTX 1080 GPU and take about half an hour with RTX 2080.
+Even the most simple hacking method - brute force - requires a powerful GPU if you want to conduct this operation fast enough.
+For example, the brute force operation will take about 4 hours with GTX 1080 GPU and about half an hour with RTX 2080.

-Hardware facilities are not a single thing that is needed by hackers.
-The majority of hacking cases are conducted with specialized software - programs designed to break into someone’s system or have the functionality that allows the hacker to perform specific tasks.
-Various networking applications will enable users to check all opened ports of the particular network or tools for FTP/SFTP connections are perfect examples of the last category.
-Initially, these tools were designed for human actions, but hackers discovered that they are pretty helpful for their evil tasks.
+Hardware facilities are not a single thing that hackers need.
+Most hacking cases are conducted with software programs designed to break into someone’s system or have the functionality that allows the hacker to perform specific tasks.
+Various networking applications will enable users to check all opened ports of the particular network, or tools for FTP/SFTP connections are perfect examples of the last category.
+Initially, these tools were designed for human actions, but hackers discovered that they are helpful for their evil tasks.

 Experienced network engineers know which ports in any network are vulnerable.
-Hence, they usually close these breaches on the stage of network establishing.
+Hence, they usually close these breaches on the stage of network establishment.
 However, things may differ when the network is designed by a non-professional.
-When such a sensitive thing is set up by a person who checks the manual for each step, it is pretty easy to see many vulnerabilities in it.
+When such a sensitive thing is set up by a person who checks the manual for each step, it is pretty easy to see many vulnerabilities.

 What can hackers do through the opened and vulnerable ports?
-It is effortless to access the whole network or a server, which has this port opened.
-Hackers scan the web for possible vulnerable ports left open and then start the brute force, attempting to log into the network as administrator.
+Accessing the whole network or a server with this port opened is effortless.
+Hackers scan the web for possible vulnerable ports left open and then start the brute force, attempting to log into the network as administrators.
 In case of success, it is pretty easy to imagine what they can do - from infecting the network with ransomware to destroying the network and deleting all files on the server.